mcsee/Software-Design-Articles/Articles/Wordle/How to Develop a Wordle Game using TDD in 25 Minutes/readme.md

 # Conclusion

 TDD is an iterative methodology.
-If you find some missing functionality you can write me on [twitter](https://twitter.com/mcsee1) and we will add it (after a failing test case, of course).
+If you find some missing functionality you can write me on [Twitter](https://twitter.com/mcsee1) and we will add it (after a failing test case, of course).

 Hope you like this article and enjoy playing Wordle!

+More articles are on the way!